 Rhapsody in Blue animated in a segment in Disney’s Fantasia 2000 (1999)

 With the leaves turning their last color for the year, it’s time to showcase another classic piece in this series.
 A composition that’s endured as a best-in-class for most of the 20th century and beyond, as recognized by music, stage, as well as movie aficionados.
 Perhaps American composer George Gershwin‘s finest, Rhapsody in Blue stands apart with its unique arrangement of solo piano and jazz band.
-Combining elements of European classical music with the distinct influence of American jazz, it is instantly recognizable.
+Combining elements of European classical music with the distinct influence of America’s music genre, it is instantly recognizable.

 Written in 1924, the composer figuratively backed into a corner to do so by Paul Whiteman for an experimental classical-jazz concert to be held at Aeolian Hall (New York), the originally titled “American Rhapsody” bloomed forth.
 The title later changed upon a suggestion by his brother Ira after visiting a gallery exhibition of James McNeill Whistler paintings1.
 An enlivened expression and an unheard of musical hybrid of its time, NPR’s Teddy Libby noted in 2009 what made it so everlasting: